2moe/tmoe/Readme.md

 ## 3. have issue?

 Please report an [issue](https://github.com/2moe/tmoe-linux/issues/new/choose).
 You can use čeština, Deutsch, español, français, português, ру́сский & 中文, etc.
+If you want to discuss topics unrelated to this project, then please go to github [discussions](https://github.com/2moe/tmoe-linux/discussions).

 ## 4. what can I do?